MOPS for Brown Water Officers

 Brown water deck and engineering officers working on towboats, tugs, barges and other vessels involved in inland waterway commerce face a variety of risks, including:

-- Collisions or allisions with other vessels, docks or equipment resulting from lost control
+- Collisions or allisions with other vessels, docks or equipment resulting from lost control due to engine failure

 - Collisions or groundings due to unusual river conditions

 - Allisions with stationary objects such as bridges, buoys, beacons and channel markers

 With MOPS unlimited license defense coverage, you can be on the phone with an experienced maritime attorney within minutes of an incident.